kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Method of Assembly
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 The legs for this project are assembled with the screws that come with the MG90 Servos.
 They are 2.5mm.
-The battery case is assembled with M8 machine screws.
+The battery case is assembled with M4 machine screws.
 The raspberry pi is installed in the case and held to the upper surface of the battery/case with double sided tape.
-The fan is attached to the upper portion of the raspberry pi case with some oversized screws that penetrate into the honeycomb skin of the raspberry pi case.
-The SSD is attached with double sided tape, electrical tape is used to shield the IC's from contact with the tape and prevent stray current.
+The fan is attached to the upper portion of the raspberry pi case with some oversized wood screws.
+The SSD is attached with double sided tape, electrical tape is used to shield the IC's.
 Twist ties are employed throughout the robot for wire control and routing.
-Rubber bands have been used to 'tidy up' the wires coming from the power distribution board and signal wires.

-*NOTE: This is a prototype and will be constantly changing which is why I have opted for impermanent fastening of nonstructural components.

-For all wiring: SEE DIAGRAMS - You will need to 1) Plug the battery into the power converter.
+For wiring: You will need to 1) Plug the battery into the power converter.
 2) Wire the power distribution board to the power converter.
 3) Route and plug in all motors to the power distribution board.
 4) Connect all signal wires to their proper Raspberry Pi GPIO pin.
 5) Connect the fan to the power converter output (this way it will always be on when the battery is on) 6) plug in the SSD/mSATA to USB adapter and then into pi.
 The camera requires a ribbon cable.

-And that’s it!
+SEE DIAGRAMS

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Interface